-Allegion Q4 Profit Decreases, but beats estimates
+Allegion Q4 Profit Decreases, But Beats Estimates

-DUBLIN (dpa-AFX) - Allegion (ALLE) announced a profit for fourth quarter that decreased from last year but beat the Street estimates.
+DUBLIN (dpa-AFX) - Allegion Plc.
+(ALLE) announced a profit for the fourth quarter that decreased from last year but beat the Street estimates.

 The company's bottom line came in at $118.6 million, or $1.34 per share.
 This compares with $135.3 million, or $1.53 per share, in last year's fourth quarter.